fqaiser94/mse/README.md

 # Upcoming features

 1. Publish to Maven Central.
-2. Add a utility function so that users can manipulate deeply nested fields directly without having to write nested function calls.
-3. Add spark planning optimization rule to collapse multiple withField/withFieldRenamed/dropFields calls into a single operation.
+2. Add spark planning optimization rule to collapse multiple withField/withFieldRenamed/dropFields calls into a single operation.
-4. Currently, we have to use one of `$"colName"` or `col("colName")` pattern to access the implicit methods.
+3. Currently, we have to use one of `$"colName"` or `col("colName")` pattern to access the implicit methods.
 Should also be able to use `'colName` pattern.
-5. Add python bindings.
+4. Add python bindings.